-We focus on customized exercise goals to improve balance and stability, agility, cognitive awareness, and strength training by ability levels.
+We focus on creating exercise goals that improve balance and stability, endurance and agility, cognitive awareness, and strength training by ability levels.

 Participants “compete” against their Parkinson’s symptoms similarly to an athlete in training.
-They challenge themselves and other members to consistently increase their endurance, strength, coordination and mobility goals through:
+They challenge themselves and one another to consistently increase their coordination, cognitive abilities, and mobility goals through:

 - hand weights